Unifying notions of pasting diagrams: Details on the freeness property

+From the above examples, one can intuitively describe the operations~$(-)^-$ and~$(-)^+$ as computing the ``inner'' sources and targets of a set of generators, whereas the operations~$(-)^\mp$ and~$(-)^\pm$ compute the source and target ``borders'' of a set of generators. \end{example}

-In this subsection, we recall the formalism of parity complexes developed by Street in~\cite{street1991parity}.
-Most of the content will be reused when defining generalized parity complexes.
-The idea behind the formalism is to represent an $(n{+}1)$-cell as source and target $n$-cells together with a subset of $P_{n+1}$ which ``moves'' the source $n$-cell to the target $n$-cell.
-Under the axioms of parity complexes, the set of cells will have a structure of $\omega$-category.
+In this section, we recall the formalism of parity complexes developed by Street in~\cite{street1991parity}.
+Most of the content will be reused when defining torsion-free complexes.
+The idea behind the formalism is to represent an $(n{+}1)$\cell as a pair of source and target $n$\cells together with a subset of~$P_{n+1}$ which ``moves'' the source $n$\cell to the target $n$\cell.